DaniArnaout/DaniArnaout.github.io/menu/collection-view/custom-cases.md

 By now, this looks magical, but what if you want to customize any of the elements or data?

 It's very simple.
-Codepack subclasses from UIKit classes directly without messing around with the initial implementation.
-You can simply subclass any of Codepack's classes and do your own customization.
+Abstract Layer subclasses from UIKit classes directly without messing around with the initial implementation.
+You can simply subclass any of Abstract Layer's classes and do your own customization.

 ## UI customization
 **Example**: Add a thick red border to CPImageView.